jiminliang/jiminliang.github.io/content/authors/ziyu-wang/_index.md

   - Alumni
 ---

-Ziyu Wang received the B.Sc. degree in the Basic Psychology and the Ph.
-D. degree in Aerospace Psychology from Shannxi Normal University, Xi’an, China, in 2014 and 2021 respectively.
-She is currently a postdoc research fellow at the School of Electronic Engineering, Xidian University.
-Her research primarily focuses on cognitive enhancement, brain science, and brain-machine fusion.
-She has authored or co-authored more than 10 journal papers.
-She currently leads a Youth Program of the National Natural Science Foundation in China and a Postdoctoral Science Foundation Project.
+Ziyu Wang (王梓宇) received her B.Sc. degree in Basic Psychology and Ph.D. degree in Aerospace Psychology from Shaanxi Normal University, Xi’an, China, in 2014 and 2021, respectively.
+She is currently a Lecturer at the Institute of Social Psychology, School of Humanities and Social Science, Xi’an Jiaotong University.
+From 2021 to 2024, she was a postdoctoral research fellow at the School of Electronic Engineering, Xidian University.
+Her research interests include cognitive enhancement, brain science, and brain–machine interface integration.

-My name in Chinese is 王梓宇.